crtr9/runaway/README.md

 This will create the `.runaway/` and `.runaway/.bin`directory and initialize a sample command file and .bin script.
 Depending on your learning style, you can jump in and take a look at those files or you can continue reading the docs.

+Also, you can go take a look in the `example/` directory for a slightly more involved example than what `--init` sets you up with.

 # Documentation